17g01acs028/HELB_MANUAL/docs/Customer-Service-Portal-Manual/Contacts.md

    - **Edit and Delete Contacts**: Edit, remove contacts from groups, or delete contacts individually or in bulk.

 3. Click **Save** to create the contact.
+## Bulk Contact Import

+To import multiple contacts:

+1. **Download the Bulk Template file** from the portal.
+2. Fill in the template fields:
+    - **Workflow Name**
+    - **Contacts File**
+    - **Workflow Description**
+3. **Upload the completed file** back to the portal.

+4. Submit the workflow for processing.

+After import, the process moves to the **Draft Workflow**, where you are presented with a list of:
+- Valid Contacts
+- Invalid Contacts
+- Linked Stale Contacts
+- Linked Contacts

+From this stage, you can:
+- Proceed to complete the workflow if there is no approval level.
+- Move to the approval level after processing valid and linked stale contacts.